Broken Nose / Nasal Fracture

 Broken Nose Complications

-When a broken nose is left untreated, there are a number of complications that can affect your quality of life.
-The bridge of the nose may collapse, or cause a hole in the nasal septum.
+A broken nose may cause complications that can affect your quality of life.
+The bridge of the nose may collapse or bleeding in the septum may cause a hole in the nasal septum.
 Permanent difficulty breathing may ensue.
-Drainage may begin to flow persistently from one nostril or both.
-This drainage could be cerebral spinal fluid, as in draining from the brain — this is known as a CSF rhinorrhea.
-You could also lose your sense of smell.
-It can be common for some with untreated nasal fractures to deal with constant infections of the nose.
+A persistent clear drainage may be cerebral spinal fluid which is the fluid surrounding the brain — this is known as a CSF rhinorrhea.
+You could also lose your sense of smell from the delicate olfactory nerves being damaged.
+Some nasal fractures may be more prone to sinus infections as well.

 Right after the fracture it is best to apply ice and to keep your head elevated.
 The ice will help in reducing the swelling.
 You DO NOT want to take any aspirin or ibuprofen (Advil or Motrin) as these are blood thinners and will not help with the bleeding at all.
-The best pain medicine to take at this point would be Tylenol or some other acetaminophen.
+The best pain medicine to take at this point would be Tylenol which is acetaminophen.
 Do not take nonsteroidal anti-inflammatory drugs (NSAIDs).

 Other Treatment Options for Broken Nose / Nasal Fracture

 If your doctor is skilled in this area, they may see fit to realign the bone or cartilage themselves.
+This procedure can be performed in the office or in the operating room, depending on the degree of fracture and on your and your doctor’s comfort level.
 External nasal taping and splints may be used as well.

 Surgery for a Broken Nose